Williams FW22: Sponsorship and livery

 Williams had a new livery inspired by the BMW-powered Brabhams of the 1980s.
 They went into the 2000 season with several renewed sponsors like Nortel Networks, Castrol and Petrobras.
 The team received new sponsorships such as Allianz, Reuters, Compaq and Intel Inside while Brother, Komatsu and Auto Motor und Sport were discontinued.

-As Williams did not have any tobacco sponsorships (Winfield being the last one), Veltins once again returned with the team for the third year.
+As Williams did not have any tobacco sponsorships, Veltins once again returned with the team for the third year.
 In French, the logo was replaced with "Veltins Alkoholfrei" but it was removed in scale models and video games.